 I turned 35 last month (May 24, 2018) and it was a time of deep reflection for me.
-Typically, the days leading to my birthdays and after are the most thoughtful times of my year.
+Typically, the days leading to my birthdays and after are the most reflective times of my year.
 So please forgive me if you can for writing about myself a lot lately.

 Categories of adults

-Like a flash, Time has gone really quickly and now I can’t believe I’m already halfway to 70!
+Like a flash, Time has gone really quickly, and now I can’t believe I’m already halfway to 70!
 It’s a really bizarre feeling.
 I am the adult I once judged.

 I wonder which of the categories I belong to.
 Of course, I see the world differently now, and people too.
 After several years of experience and surprising myself with outcomes that I would like to be different, my method of people categorisation has slowly evolved.
-But I still wonder what category of adult the childhood me think I belong to now.
+But I still wonder what category of adult the 12-year-old me think I belong to now.
 Most importantly, I wonder what kind of adult I really am.

 A jaundiced eye

 Self-assessment has become quite hard.
 Things and people are no longer just black or white, good or bad.
-There are many shades of grey in-between and these grey things that are intricately woven into the very fibres of our lives are difficult to decipher.
+There are many shades of grey in-between, and these ‘grey things’ that are intricately woven into the very fibres of our lives are difficult to decipher.
 I have come to realise that, most times, what we see has nothing to do with the object, but everything to do with who is looking.
 Everything looks yellow to a jaundiced eye!